 Would that Trudeau and Biden, both Catholics whose authority in some mysterious way also comes from God (even if as a punishment for our sins) would write something that would evoke – however remotely – similar sentiments of humility and piety!
 Commandments, almsgiving…attaining heaven?

 Underneath Henry’s complex reign in a tumultuous time shines a soul of holiness, rare in politics, one might imagine, where the art of the practical and utilitarian dominates, but not impossible.
 He married Cunegunde, whom we may presume was charming, and was definitely saintly; for, she, like her husband, was later canonized.
 Their marital union, alas, produced no children, but their example and intercession live on, in eternity.
-We should pray for those in high office; for those to whom much is given – even if they be not worthy of it, and who of us is? – much can be accomplished, but much will also be demanded.
+We should pray for those in high office; for those to whom much is given, much will be demanded.
+But much can also be accomplished.